 1.1.
 Development of knowledge about nature, space, gravity

-Gravity is a force with which every person is in direct and constant contact from birth to life, in the form of gravity (Greek gravis = heavy ), and humanity thus encounters gravitational phenomena from the very beginning.
-Nevertheless (or perhaps precisely because of that), as with most basic natural phenomena, gravity prevailed for a very long time, and we can say that the origin and essence of gravity is not fully explained even now.
-In this introductory part, we will very briefly summarize how views on gravity, space, time, matter, space, and nature in general, have gradually evolved and refined from antiquity to the present day.
+Gravitation is a force with which every person is in direct and constant contact from birth to life, in the form of Earth gravity - weight (Greek gravis = heavy), and humanity thus encounters gravitational phenomena from the very beginning.
+Nevertheless (or perhaps because of it), as with most basic natural phenomena, there have been very misconception opinions about gravity for a very long time, and we can say that the origin and essence of gravity is not fully explained even now.
+In this introductory part, we will very briefly summarize how views on gravity, space, time, matter, universe, and nature in general, have gradually evolved and refined from antiquity to the present day.

 Science in antiquity

 The origins of science in antiquity arose from entirely pragmatic motives: to systematically and correctly solve the problems that life brought.
 Such specific problems were, for example, the construction of cult buildings and the construction of irrigation systems, the rational management and cultivation of land, the distribution of food or other objects and their exchange, and so on.
 To solve such tasks, it was necessary to learn to determine distances, height differences and areas, to study and predict the weather, to count and distribute goods in terms of quality and quantity.